 One result of Larry’s efforts to initiate and nurture these annual sessions was the formation of the NAASE in 2007.
 Beyond organizing conference activities, Larry co-edited two widely cited and popular volumes of collected papers which surveyed a number of important research topics in the field.
 Finally, Larry was also a member of numerous editorial boards and scholarly associations, including the Journal of Sports Economics and the International Association of Sports Economists.

-In 2010, the Association awarded the inaugural Lawrence H. Hadley Distinguished Service Award to Elizabeth Gustafson — a colleague, co-author, and good friend of Larry Hadley.
+The Association awarded the inaugural Lawrence H. Hadley Distinguished Service Award to Elizabeth Gustafson — a colleague, co-author, and good friend of Larry Hadley.
 Professor Gustafson received her Ph.D. from the University of North Carolina, and served on the faculty at the University of Cincinnati, Miami of Ohio, and the University of Dayton (where she is currently the Associate Dean of the School of Business Administration).
 Elizabeth has a long and rich scholarly record which includes publications in the Review of Economics and Statistics, the Journal of Econometrics, and the Journal of Sports Economics.
 It was said that her service contributions to the Association, and to sports economics in general, are many and notable.